k-rns/workshop_data_reuse/index.md

 permalink: index.html  # Is the only page that doesn't follow the pattern /:path/index.html
 ---

-<h2 id="lesson_intro">Is this class for me?</h2>
+<h2 id="lesson_intro">Lesson description?</h2>

 {% comment %}
 This is an INTRODUCTION to the LESSON and why the people should care about this workshop.
-Write a good pitch here.
+Write a good pitch in the file that is being reference to: {% include data_reuse/intro_lesson.html %}
 {% endcomment %}

 {% include data_reuse/intro_lesson.html %}